armandoroman1016/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is short for the document object model.
+The document has the highest order of elements on webpages.
+We can access and manipulate all elements in the DOM.

 2. What is an event?

+An event is every and any interaction with a web page .

 3. What is an event listener?

+An event listener is when we use the DOM to wait for an event to take place on a specified element.
+When this event takes places, the code inside the event listener takes place.

 4. Why would we convert a NodeList into an Array?

+We would want to convert a NodeList into an array when we want to execute an array method.

 5. What is a component?

+Components are a reusable 'template' in our pages that use HTML, CSS, and Javascript.

 ### Git Set up